rudijs/meanr-full-stack/README.md

 Demonstration and starting point of how to develop **and** deloy a MEANR application.

-Emphasis on a professional level of development with deploymetn and broad suite of tests.
+Emphasis on a professional level of development with deployment and broad suite of tests.

 To help spread the word and improve on the "MEANR Stack with DevOps" goodness.

 To learn about and improve on the MEANR Stack.

-The sample application is a simple articles CRUD app and comes with unit and end-to-end tests for the client and server code.

 ## (Optional) DevOps and Deployment with Ruby: